SimULi: Real-Time LiDAR and Camera Simulation with Unscented Transforms: Related Work

 Adapting 3DGS for LiDAR rendering is more challenging, as its rasterization assumes ideal pinhole camera models and its tiling strategy does not naturally accommodate the non-uniform sampling patterns of LiDAR sensors.
 Recently, 3DGRT~\citep{3dgrt2024} replaced rasterization with a ray tracing formulation, enabling support for more complex sensor models.
 LiDAR-RT~\citep{zhou2024lidarrt} applies this framework specifically to LiDAR simulation, while GS-LiDAR~\citep{jiang2025gslidar} combines a similar method with tile-based panoramic rendering.
 Both approaches render faster than NeRF-based approaches but remain several times slower than rasterization methods.

 \paragraph{Joint LiDAR-Camera Simulation.} Recent works jointly model LiDAR and camera novel view synthesis via a unified neural representation.
 UniSim~\citep{yang2023unisim} and NeuRAD~\citep{tonderski2024neurad} build upon NeRF and adapt the rendering formulation for different sensors using the same underlying model.
-They remain impractical due to the slow rendering speed of NeRF and typically perform worse than camera-only or LiDAR reconstruction due to cross-sensor inconsistencies.
+AlignMiF~\citep{tang2024alignmif} encodes sensors into separate feature grids aligned via shared initialization and feature fusion.
+They remain impractical due to the slow rendering speed of NeRF and (other than AlignMiF) perform worse than camera-only or LiDAR reconstruction due to cross-sensor inconsistencies.

 Closest to our work, SplatAD~\citep{hess2025splatad} extends 3DGS with a LiDAR rendering formulation that supports non-uniform sampling patterns (as does ours) and support for rolling shutter effects.
 While it addresses several important challenges, it differs from our method in three key aspects.
 First, as a 3DGS-based method, it remains limited to perfect pinhole camera models, whereas \method\ builds upon 3DGUT~\citep{wu20253dgut}, which enables native support for high-distortion camera models, such as fisheye lenses.
 Second, it relies on manual heuristics to determine the tiling strategy for each LiDAR sensor.
 In contrast, we demonstrate how an automated strategy can adaptively compute optimal tiling patterns across a wide range of non-uniform LiDAR sensors.
 Third, it encodes all sensor information into the same Gaussian set, and suffers from cross-sensor inconsistencies as prior NeRF-based works~\citep{tonderski2024neurad, yang2023unisim}, which we mitigate by encoding each sensor into its own particle set and using an anchoring loss.
 We illustrate the difference in approaches via extensive benchmarking in \cref{sec:experiments}.